mastertraining/boot-azure-ai/README.md

-# boot-azure-ai
-Azure AI Services Boot Camp
+# Azure AI Services Boot Camp

+## The Workshop

+The Workshop Complimentary for Azure AI Services